RenovoSolutions/cdk-library-crowdstrike-ingestion/README.md

 # cdk-library-crowdstrike-ingestion

 A CDK library to ease repetitive construct creation for CrowdStrike data ingestion.

 This library provides a construct that creates an S3 bucket with the necessary configuration for CrowdStrike data ingestion, along with an SQS queue for notifications, an IAM role for access, and optionally a KMS key for encryption.

+It also provides another construct that handles creating log group subscriptions to a central bucket, along with the role needed for CloudWatch Logs to create the subscription.

 ## Features

+### CrowdStrike Bucket Construct

 - Creates an S3 bucket with appropriate security settings for CrowdStrike data ingestion
 - Creates an SQS queue for bucket notifications with a dead-letter queue